-- c. siblings of pupils who are on the roll of the academy at the time of application - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - e. children who attend a feeder school at the time of application
+- d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage - e. children who attend a feeder school at the time of application

-The feeder schools for The Priory Belvoir Academy are:
+The feeder schools for Priory Belvoir Academy are:

 - Bottesford Church of England Primary School

-- Buckminster Primary School\
+- Buckminster Primary School

 - Croxton Kerrial Church of England Primary School

 - Harby Church of England Primary School

 - Hose Church of England Primary School

 - Long Clawson Church of England Primary School

 - Redmile Church of England Primary School

-- Scalford Church of England Primary School\
+- Scalford Church of England Primary School

 - Stathern Primary School

 - Waltham on the Wolds Church of England Primary School.